liferay/com-liferay-commerce/commerce-openapi-util/README.markdown

 	}

-Where “skus” can be a nested list of SkuDTOs.
+Where "skus" can be a nested list of SkuDTOs.

 A resource implementation method that will return nested DTOs has to be annotated with the @Nested annotation, for example:

 	public class ProductResourceImpl implements ProductResource {